gabrielesh/github-for-collaboration/syllabus.md

 # Syllabus
-  Hao Ye
+  Gabriele Hayden
+  Data Services, University of Oregon Libraries

-  Health Science Center Libraries, University of Florida (updated: 2020-11-26)
+  Forked and lightly modified from syllabus and materials by Hao Ye, Health Science Center Libraries, University of Florida (updated: 2020-11-26)

 ## Intro